 4 Cook beans until tender: Cook the beans, uncovered, until tender, but not mushy, 30 minutes to 2 hours, depending on the size and age of the beans.

 5 Strain the beans: When the beans are done, place a strainer over a separate pot.
 Pour the beans into the strainer, to collect the cooking water into the pot.
 Set aside the beans, and boil down the cooking liquid until thickened and slightly syrupy.
 Return the cooking liquid to the beans and stir.

 1 Place the beans and the liquid from the can in a sauce pan.
 (Taste the liquid first; if it tastes good, use it, if not, drain the beans first, and add as much liquid to the pot with the beans as you strained out.)

 2 Add the cumin and garlic powder to the beans.
 Bring to a simmer and simmer for a minute or two to heat the beans through.
 Stir in the cilantro and remove from heat.

 Preparing the rest

-2 To construct the burrito bowl, place a serving of cooked rice at the bottom of a serving bowl.
+2 Construct the burrito bowl: Place a serving of cooked rice at the bottom of a serving bowl.
 Top with black beans.
 Top with assorted garnishes—thinly sliced cabbage, chopped avocados, chopped cilantro, queso fresco and sour cream.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Black Bean Burrito Bowl on Simply Recipes.
 Thank you!Print